 The intuition behind this is that splitting the CUs typically improves prediction at the cost of increasing overhead, and if a partial split of the CU does not result in any improvement in RD cost, then it is unlikely that a CTB which splits the current CU would result in a better RD cost.

 In our implementation, this check is done only at depth m=1 (32x32) and m=2 (16x16), since at depth m=3 (8x8), the sub-CU cannot be split any further.

+A patch for the source code modifications proposed is attached.
+Note that the patch also includes modifications for handling an additional encoder configuration flag.

 Experimental results